 AIMS Education has clinical affiliations with numerous healthcare facilities throughout New Jersey and the surrounding areas.
 Students will be placed at one or more of these affiliated sites and must complete their clinical hours based on the schedule provided by the school.
 Internship schedules are based on the availability of clinical sites.
 All students (Day and Evening) must be prepared to complete their internship during normal business hours (Monday through Friday).
 The majority of clinical sites do not allow students to complete clinical hours in the evening or on the weekend.

 The primary goal of this program is to prepare competent, entry-level cardiovascular sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.

 Employment of cardiovascular sonographers is expected to grow faster than average over the next decade.
 Growth in this field is expected to occur as the population ages.
 Aging populations typically have a higher incidence of heart related problems.
 The majority of employment opportunities for cardiovascular sonographers exist in hospitals, imaging centers, and physicians’ clinics.

 AIMS students are eligible to take the Sonography Principles & Instrumentation (SPI) examination after successfully completing the following course - DMS 220: Ultrasound Physics & Instrumentation.

-Graduates who have passed the SPI and Adult Echocardiography examinations will earn the RDCS credential from ARDMS.
+Graduates who pass the Registered Cardiac Sonographer exam will earn the RCS credential from CCI.
+Graduates who pass the SPI exam and the Adult Echocardiography specialty exam will earn the RDCS credential from ARDMS.

-Eligibility requirements for the RCS and RDCS credentials are solely determined by CCI and ARDMS, and are subject to change at any time.
+Eligibility requirements for the RCS and RDCS credentials are solely determined by the respective credentialing agencies, and are subject to change at any time.
 CCI and ARDMS are independent organizations.
-AIMS does not guarantee certification/registry exam eligibility.
+AIMS does not guarantee registry exam eligibility.